fatlama/backend-challenge/README.md

 The data returned should be sufficient for the frontend to construct the following item card:
 ![alt text](https://fat-lama-assets.s3-eu-west-1.amazonaws.com/itemCard.png "Item card")

 You are provided with two csvs containing approximately 1000 items and 300 users.
-Its is up you how your API handles these.
+It is up you how your API handles these.

 When you are finished, write up a short summary of why you made the choices you did in terms of technology and design.
 This should be no more than 500 words.